-I stumbled upon this tool to improve the connection with your partner (intimate or not) via Greater Good in Action.
+Check out this tool to improve the connection with your partner (or friend) via Greater Good in Action.
 If you are seeking more closeness with anyone in your life, set aside some time together (45 minutes is the suggestion) and follow the steps below:

 - For 15 minutes, take turns asking one another the questions in Set I below.
 Each person should answer each question, but in an alternating order, so that a different person goes first each time.